gtmans/TTGOwateringsystem/README.md

   - a continous measuring mode
   - a sleep mode option to save battery.
 Set go2sleep = true and sleeptime to nr. of milliseconds.
     After that time readings are stored to eeprom and read from eeprom when starting up

+    Next step is to create the base (client) station with humidity threshold setup and a relais